GregMat APIgregmat.com ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-list_problems endpoint returns problem metadata — title, slug, difficulty, acceptance rate, and whether a solution video exists — but does not return raw problem text or direct video stream URLs.
-Study plan unit description fields contain HTML with embedded links to videos and resources.
-You can fork this API on Parse and revise it to add an endpoint that resolves individual problem or video content by slug.Are there any limitations around Plus-only content?+
+list_problems returns listing-level metadata — title, difficulty, acceptance rate, question type, and whether a solution video exists — but not the full problem body or answer options.
+You can fork this API on Parse and revise it to add an endpoint that fetches individual problem detail pages.How does Plus-gating appear in study plan responses?+